Home Home | About Us | Site Map | Contact Us| Road Conditions

 Archer Point

 Located about 20 km outside Cooktown signposted from the Mulligan Highway.
-Often windy, this is the prospective site of a future wind farm but as the 3 beaches are all facing a different direction there is always a calm beach to relax on.
+Often windy, this is a popular spot for kite surfers.
+As the 3 beaches are all facing a different direction there is always a calm beach to relax on.
 From the beach at low tide you can walk out to the reef and snorkel off the point, but beware of crocodiles and stingers.
-This is a great camping spot if you are entirely self-sufficient - the views are spectacular.
-(4WD only)
+This is a great camping spot if you are entirely self-sufficient - the views are spectacular (unsealed access road).

 Finch Bay and Cherry Tree Bay